bob-fornal/work-notes/Media/Publishing/Courses.md

 ## Create an Engaging Course

-1. Choose your course topic (knowlege and excitement).
+1. Choose your course topic (knowledge and excitement).
-2. Define your intended learners and course's learning objectives.
+2. Define your intended learners and the course's learning objectives.
 3. Decide how students will practice what you're teaching.
 4. Create the course outline.
 4. Script the course.